oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-016a.png "Enable OPS control")

+    When you view the value of the **`DV_APP_PROTECTION`** parameter, you will see it is now set to **`ENABLED`** for the container and both pluggable databases.

+     Notice that Database Vault is not enabled on `PDB2` but the controls implemented by operations control are still enforced.
+This allows you to implement operations control on pluggable databases without Database Vault enabled.
+The only requirement is for Database Vault to be configured and enabled on the container database.

     ````
     <copy>./dv_status.sh</copy>
     ````

     ![DB Vault](./images/dv-016b.png "Check the Database Vault status")

-**Note**: Notice that Database Vault is not enabled on `PDB2` but the controls implemented by operations control are still enforced.
-This allows you to implement operations control on pluggable databases without Database Vault enabled.
-The only requirement is for Database Vault to be configured and enabled on the container database.
+4. When you perform the same queries again as **`DBA_DEBRA`** and **`C##SEC_DBA_SAL`**, you will see that Debra can query the application table but Sal receives an *insufficient privileges* error in both `PDB1` and `PDB2`.

     ````
     <copy>./dv_query_with_debra.sh</copy>